Skedulo secures $75M to manage and analyze the deskless workforce

 Centralized

-The platform includes a centralized hub for scheduling jobs automatically based on pre-set parameters and real-time availability, and messaging tools to communicate with individuals wherever they are — this includes integrations with software such as Zoom and Microsoft Teams to host virtual meeting directly inside Skedulo.
+The platform includes a centralized hub for scheduling jobs automatically based on preset parameters and real-time availability, along with messaging tools to communicate with individuals wherever they are.
+This includes integrations with software such as Zoom and Microsoft Teams to host virtual meetings directly inside Skedulo.

 The broader Skedulo platform also leans heavily on AI and machine learning (ML).
-For example, it can spot patterns of behavior such as individuals who regularly forget to update their timesheet or work order at the end of a day, and then remind them to do so proactively.
+For example, it can spot patterns of behavior such as individuals who regularly forget to update their timesheet or work order at the end of a day, and remind them to take action.

 “We’ve really moved through the first chapter of helping organizations digitize processes that were analog or manual, and we’re entering the chapter of enhancing these workflows automatically,” Skedulo CEO and cofounder Matt Fairhurst told VentureBeat.

-Built-in analytics also gives companies insights into their mobile workforce, including average distance traveled to a job, cancellations, missed appointment visits, and more.
+Built-in analytics also give companies insights into their mobile workforce, including average distance traveled to a job, cancellations, missed appointment visits, and more.

 Tech stack